In this world of Kardashians and Kardashians wanna be’s, be a GRACE.

 I learned some interesting facts about this star who I admired a lot.
 She was the wholesome looking girl next door.
 She was even referred to as the forever virgin.
 I understood what they meant.
 If you’ve seen as many of her shows as I have, you’d understand as well.

 Remember when sitcoms showed married couples in a bedroom scene — the beds were always twin beds.
 In some old classic movies’, they even had separate rooms.
 At the time I was rather young, and this really confused me.

 Back when good morals were still alive and active, television had rules against anything resembling impropriety.
 What a difference a few decades made.

 Television was and still is a big influencer, and when you are very young you can confuse reality with entertainment.
-After watching shows like “Leave it to Beaver”, I thought women cooked and did housework in heels, nice dresses, pearl necklace, hair and makeup.
+After watching shows like “Leave it to Beaver”, I thought women cooked and did housework in heels, nice dresses, pearl necklaces, hair and makeup.

 The Sexual Revolution Changed Movies and Television

 Now when Doris Day began her rise to fame, audiences loved her — they loved the way she looked, and she could sing and act.

 At the rise of the 60s sexual revolution, her type of wholesome movies’ popularity began to wane.
 While Marilyn Monroe’s sexuality bought her fame, Doris Day never changed the type of roles she stared in, in order to keep up with the sexual revolution.
 Yes she went from musicals, to romantic comedies and some serious drama, but wholesome is still how I would describe her acting appearances.